EU regulator finds possible link between Johnson & Johnson vaccine and blood clots, but says benefits outweigh risks

 The news, announced Tuesday, threw another complication into the European Union's vaccination rollout and dealt a major blow to the company a week after its vaccine was paused in the United States.

-The European Medicines Agency (EMA) concluded that "a warning about unusual blood clots with low blood platelets should be added to the product information" about the vaccine given to patients.
+The European Medicines Agency (EMA) concluded that "a warning about unusual blood clots with low blood platelets should be added to the product information" about the shot given to patients.

-It said it had analyzed all currently available evidence including eight reports of serious and unusual blood clots from the United States, where more than 7 million Johnson & Johnson shots have been given.
+It said it had analyzed all currently available evidence including eight reports of serious and unusual blood clots from the United States, where more than 7 million Johnson & Johnson Janssen vaccines have been given.
 One of those cases was fatal.

-"All cases occurred in people under 60 years of age within three weeks after vaccination, the majority in women," the agency said.
+"All cases occurred in people under 60 years of age within three weeks after vaccination, the majority in women," the EMA said.
 "Based on the currently available evidence, specific risk factors have not been confirmed."

-The EMA added that "the combination of blood clots and low blood platelets is very rare, and the overall benefits of COVID-19 Vaccine Janssen in preventing COVID-19 outweigh the risks of side effects."
+The agency added that "the combination of blood clots and low blood platelets is very rare, and the overall benefits of COVID-19 Vaccine Janssen in preventing COVID-19 outweigh the risks of side effects."

 The agency's findings are nonetheless a setback for the pharmaceutical giant, and come as it awaits the results of similar investigations by regulators in the United States.

-The vaccine was paused in the country on April 13 after the reports came to light, and Johnson & Johnson decided to "proactively delay" the rollout of their vaccine in Europe on the same day.
+The vaccine was paused in the country on April 13 after the reports came to light, and Johnson & Johnson decided to "proactively delay" the rollout of the shot in Europe on the same day.

 The US Centers for Disease Control and Prevention (CDC) is looking at a "handful" of reported adverse events after people received the vaccine, it said on Monday, and it is expected to announce its own conclusions on Friday.